department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/dependents.md

 *Note: Will need to confirm if this is changing with when the new paper form being is released.*

-You can remove a dependent online through eBenefits.
-We’ll need more time to process a claim to remove a dependent child than a dependent spouse, but the online process is still much faster than submitting a paper claim.
+You can submit a request through eBenefits for VA to stop paying additional disability compensation for a spouse or child.
+We’ll need more time to process a request that involves a child than a request that involves a spouse, but the online process is still much faster than submitting a paper request.

-**If you get divorced and need to remove your former spouse or a dependent stepchild of your former spouse**, you’ll want to submit the claim right away.
-You don’t have to submit or upload the supporting paperwork into eBenefits.
+**If you get divorced**, you’ll want to notify VA right away.
+There is no need to submit or upload supporting documentation into eBenefits in this case.

-This will help to make sure you don’t keep receiving compensation for these dependents after the divorce.
-If you don’t tell us to remove these dependents and keep receiving extra compensation for them until we discover the error, we may withhold money from your future compensation payments until you’ve paid it back. <br>
+This will help to make sure we don’t continue paying you additional disability compensation for your former spouse and, if applicable stepchildren, after the divorce.
+If we continue paying you benefits that you’re not eligible for, we may withhold money from future payments until you’ve paid them back. <br>
 [Go to eBenefits](https://www.ebenefits.va.gov/ebenefits/homepage).

 </div>
 </li>
 <li>
-<button class="usa-button-unstyled usa-accordion-button" aria-controls="questions-specific-child-school">How will VA know not to remove my child from my benefits if they turn 18 but are still in school?
-Do I have to reapply?</button>
+<button class="usa-button-unstyled usa-accordion-button" aria-controls="questions-specific-child-school">How will VA know it needs to  continue paying me additional disability compensation for my child when they turn 18 but remain in school?
+Do I have to submit another claim?</button>
 <div id="questions-specific-child-school" class="usa-accordion-content">

 *Note: Will need to confirm if this is changing when the new paper form is released.*